ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleAttitudeTargetSlew.rst

 IVehicleAttitudeTargetSlew
 ==========================

-.. py:class:: IVehicleAttitudeTargetSlew
+.. py:class:: ansys.stk.core.stkobjects.IVehicleAttitudeTargetSlew

    object

    Define the time required for a vehicle to move from its basic attitude to its target pointing attitude, and to change from the target pointing attitude back to the basic attitude.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleAttitudeTargetSlew

 Overview
 --------